ANSI/ASSE Z359: Fall Protection Standards System

 - Sets requirements for the performance, design, marking, qualification, instruction, inspection, use, maintenance and removal from service of vertical lifelines

-- ANSI Z359.17 – “Safety Requirements for Horizontal Lifelines for Personal Fall Arrest Systems”
+- Z359.17 – “Safety Requirements for Horizontal Lifelines for Personal Fall Arrest Systems”

-ANSI Z359 Fall Protection Code provides the requirements to help minimize serious injuries often caused by misuse, poor product selection, inadequate training or possibly damaged/worn fall protection equipment.
-This document provides a basic understanding of the code and the key changes that have either been incorporated or are in development.
+The ANSI/ASSE Z359 Fall Protection Standards System provides the requirements to help minimize serious injuries often caused by misuse, poor product selection, inadequate training or possibly damaged/worn fall protection equipment.
+This document provides a basic understanding of the standards and the key changes that have either been incorporated or are in development.
 It is intended to provide an overview of the standards only.
 It is not an exhaustive, all inclusive, account of every change in all of the included or planned standards.

-ANSI – American National Standards Institute Z359 Fall Protection Code.
+ANSI – American National Standards Institute Z359 Fall Protection Standards System

 Find even more information you can use to help make informed decisions about the regulatory issues you face in your workplace every day.
 View all Quick Tips Technical Resources at www.grainger.com/quicktips.